Teachers could stay in classroom if exposed to COVID-19

 Keeping teachers without symptoms in the classroom, as a handful of school districts in Tennessee and Georgia have already said they may do, raises the risk that they will spread the respiratory illness to students and fellow employees.
-Experience from schools that reopened for face-to-face instruction in recent weeks shows multiple teachers can be required by public health agencies to quarantine for 14 days during an outbreak.
-That could stretch a district's ability to keep providing in-person instruction.
+Multiple teachers can be required by public health agencies to quarantine for 14 days during an outbreak, which can stretch a district's ability to keep providing in-person instruction.

+South Carolina health officials also describe teachers as critical infrastructure workers, although it's unclear if any district there is asking teachers to return before 14 days.

 “It essentially means if we are exposed and we know we might potentially be positive, we still have to come to school and we might at that point be carriers and spreaders,” said Hillary Buckner, who teaches Spanish at Chuckey-Doak High School in Afton.

-Buckner, secretary of the county-level affiliate of the National Education Association, said she has tried to raise the alarm, saying it’s unethical for teachers risk infecting students.
-Only prekindergarten and kindergarten students are currently attending class face-to-face in 7,500-student Greene County, and they’re only going two days a week for two-and-a-half hours a day.
-Teachers are instructing others online from their classrooms, Buckner said, but she said the local school board could mandate a broader in-person return soon.
+Buckner, secretary of the county-level affiliate of the National Education Association, said it’s unethical for teachers to risk infecting students.
+Only prekindergarten and kindergarten students are currently attending class face-to-face in 7,500-student Greene County, going two days a week for two-and-a-half hours a day.
+Teachers are instructing others online from their classrooms, Buckner said, but she said the local school board could soon mandate a broader in-person return.

-Data kept by The Associated Press shows the coronavirus is spreading in Georgia faster per-capita than any other state, while Tennessee has the seventh-fastest spread.
-A few schools that reopened for in-person instruction in both states have already closed after cases were reported among teachers and students, although it’s unclear whether the virus was spread at schools.
+Data kept by The Associated Press shows the coronavirus is spreading faster per-capita in Georgia than any other state, while Tennessee has the seventh-fastest spread.
+A few schools that reopened for in-person instruction in both states have already closed after cases were reported.
+Gordon Central High School in the northwest Georgia town of Calhoun switched to online instruction Wednesday citing a high number of teachers in quarantine.

 “The decision is the district's,” the Republican Lee said in a Tuesday news conference.
 “If they make that decision, we have given them guidance that they must follow if they choose that critical infrastructure designation.”

 In Georgia, suburban Atlanta 's Forsyth County has also designated teachers as critical infrastructure workers.
-Spokesperson Jennifer Caracciolo said that means they could be told to return to classrooms, but said the 50,000-student district has yet to confront the issue and will decide on a case-by-case basis.
+Spokesperson Jennifer Caracciolo said that means they could be told to return to classrooms, but said the 50,000-student district will decide on a case-by-case basis.

 A spokesperson for Georgia Gov. Brian Kemp said his administration is evaluating whether it wants to incorporate the federal guidance into Georgia's legal framework, which could spur more districts to act.